HR/Crypter/readme.md

 The "dev" branch is the development branch and may be unstable.
 However the "master" branch will always be kept stable.
 So issue pull requests for improvements mainly on the dev branch.

+### Configurations
+All major configurations that you can do are found under ```app/config.js```.
+This includes changing the crypto settings.
+But be advised that doing so may break functionality and certainly risks [portability](#portability).

 ### Install (dependencies)
 To install all dependencies run
 ```